 Pursuant to the Rani LLC-ICL Service Agreement, ICL provides us certain general and administrative corporate support services.
-In addition, pursuant to the Rani LLC-ICL Service Agreement and a separate service agreement dated January 1, 2021 originally between RMS and ICL but which was assigned by RMS to Rani LLC in April 2022 and amended in March 2024 (the "RMS-ICL Service Agreement"), we sublease from ICL the office, laboratory and manufacturing space used for our operations ("Occupancy Services").
-In March 2024, we entered into an amendment to the RMS-ICL Service Agreement to increase the Occupancy Services from 23,000 square feet to 24,000 square feet.
-In March 2024, we also entered into an amendment to the Rani LLC-ICL Service Agreement to extend the term of the Occupancy Services in Milpitas, California from February 2024 to August 2024 and to increase the payment for such Occupancy Services during the extension period.
+In addition, pursuant to the Rani LLC-ICL Service Agreement and a separate service agreement dated January 1, 2021 originally between RMS and ICL but which was assigned by RMS to Rani LLC in April 2022 (the "RMS-ICL Service Agreement"), we sublease from ICL the office, laboratory and manufacturing space used for our operations ("Occupancy Services").